faisalmemon/ios-crash-dump-analysis-book/markdown/BuiltInHelp.md

 ### Execution Methodology

-If you have a crash which is reproducible from your own developer environment and source code, then a methodology for finding is to switch on the appropriate diagnostic setting and then re-run your application.
+If we have a crash which is reproducible from our own developer environment and source code, then a methodology for finding is to switch on the appropriate diagnostic setting and then re-run our application.

-As you become familiar with each diagnostic, you will know which option to switch on.
-We shall work through different scenarios so you understand when to use each.
-But when you are just starting out its worth just going through each one-by-one to get a feel for what is available.
+As we become familiar with each diagnostic, we will know which option to switch on.
+We shall work through different scenarios so we understand when to use each.
+But when we are just starting out its worth just going through each one-by-one to get a feel for what is available.
 The basic approach is:

 1. Write a Unit Test Case or UI Test Case that hits the problem.
-1. Enable just one of the Diagnostic options from above starting with your best guess.
+1. Enable just one of the Diagnostic options from above starting with our best guess.
-1. Run your tests.
+1. Run our tests.
 1. Take note of any warning or console message from Xcode.
 1. Repeat again but choosing a different diagnostic option if the problem is not understood.